alessiorubicini/alessiorubicini.github.io/filmmaking.md

 comments: false
 ---

-> I love creating stories with the power of words  and telling them with the power of a camera.
+> "I love creating stories with the power of words  and telling them with the power of a camera." - Myself

 In my free time, I enjoy writing screenplays for feature-length movies and short films.
 Screenwriting it's like a journal for my thoughts.
 It allows me to tell stories in a pure way that centers on the story itself and to share the crazy, beautiful things that flow through my mind on a daily basis.